shubhamdhopat/MicroSoft-Future-Ready-Talent-Internship/README.md

 Contact
-If you have any questions or concerns regarding ScreenStream, please don't hesitate to reach out to us at [your email address or website].
+If you have any questions or concerns regarding ScreenStream, please don't hesitate to reach out to me at shubhamdhopat@gmail.com.

 Thank you for using ScreenStream!
 I hope you enjoy it.